 The main reasons driving the growth of the global biobanking market are the rise in financing from commercial and governmental organizations for biobanking and the expansion of application areas for bio-banked samples.
 Furthermore, since biobanked specimens are employed in treating many chronic diseases, the rise in the incidence of diseases like cancer considerably contributes to the market's growth.
 The growing interest in genomic research is a significant factor propelling the global market.
 In addition, the government supports regenerative medicine research through several initiatives, which are anticipated to accelerate market expansion.

 Private and government organizations are undertaking many clinical trials to widen the application of cord blood.
-For instance, around 113 available cord blood trials were carried out in June 2017 by the Parent's Guide to Cord Blood Foundation.
+For instance, around 113 available cord blood trials were carried out by the Parent's Guide to Cord Blood Foundation.
 The clinical trials were conducted to treat neurological, heart, genetics, and autoimmune disorders.
-Moreover, August 2020 saw the discovery of one of the biggest virtual biobanks in the world by Medicines Discovery Catapult (MDC).
 The number and variety of clinical samples available for drug discovery and diagnostic operations have increased due to the rapid expansion of the virtual network, which now includes 330 clinical sites and about 1.5 million biosamples.

 Treatment for several chronic diseases, including cancer, cardiovascular disease, neurological disorders, immunological disorders, and other unusual metabolic diseases, uses biobank materials.
 Since they cause adverse side effects, standard therapies cannot be used to treat certain conditions.
 Stem cell therapy, which functions as a healing agent to lessen the damage produced by treatment dosages, could be combined with these therapies to lower the risk of these side effects.